Best eye cream for dark circles

 Sold by Amazon

-Lancome Advanced Genifique Wrinkle & Dark Circle Eye Cream
+Lancome Advanced Genifique Wrinkle and Dark Circle Eye Cream

 This hydrating eye cream has vitamin C to brighten and smooth under the eyes.
 It also features a prebiotic to help strengthen the skin’s moisture barrier and hyaluronic acid to boost hydration.
-It’s free of parabens and mineral oil too.
+It’s free of parabens and mineral oil.

 Shiseido White Lucent Anti-Dark Circles Eye Cream

 This luxury eye cream effectively addresses hyperpigmentation and poor microcirculation, two leading causes of dark circles.
 It also features a humectant complex to hydrate the skin and help it hold onto moisture.
-The formula is dermatologist-tested and ophthalmologist-tested too.
+The formula is dermatologist- and ophthalmologist-tested.

-Sold by Ulta, Amazon, Macy’s and Sephora
+Sold by Ulta Beauty, Amazon and Sephora

-A truly nourishing formula, this eye cream contains potent green tea to help brighten and smooth your under-eye area.
-It also features shea butter to provide intense hydration that reduces the appearance of fine lines and wrinkles.
-It’s cruelty-free too.

-Perricone MD Essential Fx Acyl-Glutathione Smoothing & Brightening Under-Eye Cream
+Perricone MD Essential Fx Acyl-Glutathione Smoothing and Brightening Under-Eye Cream

 With a rich, balm-like texture, this eye cream contains a vitamin F blend to brighten and nourish the under-eye area.
 It also helps fight fine lines and wrinkles and firm sagging skin.
-It’s free of parabens, sulfates and phthalates too.
+It’s free of parabens, sulfates and phthalates.

 Saturday Skin Wide Awake Brightening Eye Cream

-This antioxidant-rich eye cream contains date seed extract to brighten and refresh your under eyes.
+This antioxidant-rich eye cream contains date-seed extract to brighten and refresh your under-eyes.
 It also includes avocado protein extract and hyaluronic acid to firm and hydrate the skin.
-Its packaging is recyclable too.
+Its packaging is recyclable, too.

 Murad Vitamin C Dark Circle Correcting Eye Serum

-With a unique vitamin C complex, this eye cream helps brighten the under eyes in as little as two weeks.
+With a unique vitamin C complex, this eye cream helps brighten the under-eyes in as little as two weeks.
 It also contains red algae and kelp extract to help illuminate and depuff the skin.
-Its cucumber extract can help hydrate and diminish the look of fine lines and wrinkles too.
+And its cucumber extract can help hydrate and diminish the look of fine lines and wrinkles.

-Sold by Sephora, Macy’s and Ulta
+Sold by Sephora and Ulta Beauty

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.